 Add a description: Under the form name, add your text.

-Adding questions to your form
+Adding questions to your Google intake form.

 When designing your forms, it is important to consider how the client will want to fill them out.
 They often want to know what they are committing themselves to and what they need to do next.
 We have to create lengthy explanations and long-form terminology that YOU don’t need.